-- My brother is always getting frustrated with me, because I don't notice his new haircut. - find it hard to recognise places, so I get lost easily. - genuinely don't notice the dirt and stuff on the Dad is always telling me to clean my room but home.
+- My brother is always getting frustrated with me, because I don't notice his new haircut. - I find it hard to recognise places, so I get lost easily. - Dad is always telling me to clean my room but I genuinely don't notice the dirt and stuff on the floor.